emmaephrim/My-first-website/README.md

 # My-first-website
-This is my first website that I created but not done with the debugging
+This is my first website that I created